Researchers Spot Massive Black Hole In Double 'Burp'

 Images released Thursday and credited to the Hubble Space Telescope and the Chandra X-ray Observatory were presented at the American Astronomical Society's winter meeting in National Harbor, Md., outside Washington, D.C.

 "Black holes are voracious eaters, but it also turns out they don't have very good table manners," Julie Comerford, an astronomer at the University of Colorado Boulder, said during a news conference Thursday, according to Space.com.
-"We know a lot of examples of black holes with single burps emanating out, but we discovered a galaxy with a supermassive black hole that has not one but two burps."
+"We know a lot of examples of black holes with single burps emanating out, but we discovered a galaxy with a supermassive black hole that has not one, but two burps."

 The supermassive black hole is at the center of a galaxy known as SDSS J1354+1327, or colloquially as simply J1354.
 Astronomers have found evidence of such black holes at the heart of most large galaxies, including our own Milky Way.